 Toilet and washing facilities should be easy to get to, not a long way from your bed.
 You shouldn’t have to go through accommodation or toilet, or washing facilities used by the opposite sex, to get to your own.

-Our commitment to privacy and dignity is embodied in a ward level action plan, key elements of which are:
+Our commitment to privacy and dignity is promoted through the following key elements of which are:

 Patient safety is our priority and we are committed to do everything we can to keep our infection rates low.
 We take infection control extremely seriously and work hard to prevent and control infection in our hospitals.